-What information is publicly available on private companies and their assets?
+15 What information is publicly available on private companies and their assets?
 What searches of such information might a buyer customarily carry out before entering into an agreement?

-For a buyer, it is customary to search the electronically accessible:

-- companies register, which includes basic corporate information and corporate documents, such as articles of association and financial statements; - the trade register, which shows the trade licences held by companies; and - · the insolvency database.
+For a buyer, it is customary to search the electronically accessible (1) companies register (which includes basic corporate information as well corporate documents, such as articles of association and financial statements etc), (2) the trade register showing the trade licences held by a company and (3) the insolvency database.

-Depending on the scope of the target company's business, further publicly available registers may be searched, such as the land register, the cadastre of potentially contaminated sites and the databases of the Austrian Patent Office, the European Patent Office, the EU Intellectual Property Office and WHOIS.
+Depending on the scope of the target company's business, further publicly available registers may be searched such as the land register, the cadastre of potentially contaminated sites, as well as the databases of the Austrian Patent Office, the European Patent Office, the European Union Intellectual Property Office and the Whois-databases.